code42/code42cli/docs/userguides/siemexample.md

 ## Run a query as a scheduled job

 Use your favorite scheduling tool, such as cron or Windows Task Scheduler, to run a query on a regular basis.
-Specify the profile to use by including --profile.
+Specify the profile to use by including `--profile`.
 For example:

 ```bash
 code42 security-data send-to "https://syslog.example.com:514" -p TCP --profile profile1 -i
 ```

+Note that it is best practice to use a separate profile when executing a scheduled task.
+This way, it is harder to accidentally mess up your stored checkpoints by running `--incremental` adhoc queries.

 This query will send to the syslog server only the new security event data since the previous request.